munificent/craftinginterpreters/book/control-flow.md

 operator merely guarantees it will return a value with appropriate truthiness.

-Fortunately, we have values with proper truthiness right at hand -- the results of the operands itself.
+Fortunately, we have values with proper truthiness right at hand -- the results of the operands themselves.
 So we use those.
 For example:

 ```lox
 print "hi" or 2; // "hi".